LGBTQ rights in Australia: Decriminalisation of homosexuality

 In October 1973, former Prime Minister John Gorton put forward a motion in the federal House of Representatives, seconded by minister Moss Cass, that "in the opinion of this House homosexual acts between consenting adults in private should not be subject to the criminal law".
+The Wolfenden report of 1957, which revealed widespread homosexuality in the United Kingdom, was referenced during the debate, as well as high suicide rates amongst the homosexual community at the time.
+Member for Bennelong Sir John Cramer spoke against the motion, believing it would hasten social decay.
 All three major parties were given a conscience vote, and the motion was passed by 64 votes to 40.